ruohai0925/Leetcode-important-problems-and-Python-solutions/README.md

 - There are many solutions of each problem, but not every solution is intuitive.
 - There are many ways to learn, but always less wins more.

 That is why this repo appears.
+The Python solutions and comments are provided for the important questions.
+Colorful tags help to refresh your memory while reviewing.

 ### LeetCode Algorithm